 Make sure you keep really good notes (or a sound or video recording) for each person you speak to.
 Also see if they can help you fill in information about other family members.
 You can also start to compare information you get from different sources.

-See: Sources at home checklist.
+See: Sources at Home, checklist on our website